open-telemetry/opentelemetry-collector-contrib/extension/sigv4authextension/README.md

   * `arn`: **Optional**.
 The Amazon Resource Name (ARN) of a role to assume
   * `session_name`: **Optional**.
 The name of a role session
 * `region`: **Optional**.
 The AWS region for AWS Sigv4
+    * Note that this is **required** when a role to assume is also provided
-    * Note that an attempt will be made to obtain a valid region from the endpoint of the service you are exporting to
+    * Also note that an attempt will be made to obtain a valid region from the endpoint of the service you are exporting to
     * [List of AWS regions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)
 * `service`: **Optional**.
 The AWS service for AWS Sigv4
     * Note that an attempt will be made to obtain a valid service from the endpoint of the service you are exporting to